Emeritus Prof Ray Specht commenced his career as a botanist in 1948 on the American-

 Charles Percival Mountford

 Prof Specht has compiled a focused retrospective on his colleague Charles Mountford.
-(Photos and figures to accompany this paper are being scanned and will be added shortly).
+The text with photos and figures will be added shortly.

 From Arnhem Land Expedition 1948 to 2018 – A life’s work